-Prior to her consulting work, Kate was the Vice President of the American Association of University Women (AAUW)'s Campus Leadership Programs in Washington, D.C. where she guided the strategy and management of the organization's nationwide college women's leadership programs, college/university relationships, and science, technology, engineering, and math programs for girls.
+Prior to CWEALF, Kate was the Vice President of the American Association of University Women (AAUW)'s Campus Leadership Programs in Washington, D.C. where she guided the strategy and management of the organization's nationwide college women's leadership programs, college/university relationships, and science, technology, engineering, and math programs for girls.
 In D.C.
 Kate also served as the associate director of National Programs and Policy at Wider Opportunities for Women where she led the Family Economic Self-Sufficiency Project (FESS), a nationwide project focused on policies and programs to move low-income families toward economic independence.

 Catherine Bailey, Deputy Director

 Ms. Bailey is a founding Board member of Autism Families CONNECTicut, a nonprofit organization that provides recreational programs to individuals with autism and their families.
-She also serves on the Board of Directors for Greater Hartford Legal Aid and as a member of the Connecticut Bar Association's Pro Bono Committee and the Women in the Law Section.
+She also serves on the Board of Directors for Greater Hartford Legal Aid and as a member of the Connecticut Bar Association's Pro Bono Committee and the Women in the Law Section

 Madeline Granato, Policy Manager

 Maddie Granato began at CWEALF as an intern in June 2014 after earning a BA in psychology from Union College in Schenectady, NY.
 Ms. Granato was hired in January 2016 as a Policy Associate, assisting with the Campaign for Paid Family Leave and CWEALF’s other legislative priorities.
 Ms. Granato earned her Masters in Social Work with a concentration in Policy Practice in May 2016.
-She's a steering committee member of Young Women Rising.
+She was a steering committee member of Young Women Rising.

-Nilda Rivera, Bilingual Community Advocate
+Nilda Rivera, Community Advocacy Manager